 - 0001.e-bulletin 20 July 2016

 - 0004.e-bulletin 14 November 2016

 Technology has become integral to young people's lives and it is important that they know how to stay safe online and make the most of the opportunities that the internet provides.
 Whether you are a young person, parent or carer, or working with children, there are lots of resources to help.
 Click the links below to obtain further help:

 Digital Parenting magazine has helped millions of families get to grips with the digital world.
-To obtain a copy of all four issues, please click on the following links.
+Highsted Grammar School subscribes to this magazine in order for every family with a student in the school to have access to the information.
+To obtain your copy of any issue, please click on the following links.
 Things change all the time in the digital world so it’s a good idea to read the latest issue of Digital Parenting magazine first.
-Highsted Grammar school has ordered a copy of Issue 5 for every family